 Over the years, the school was praised for its outstanding achievements and personnel.
-In 1981, the teachers and parents of the students of Dundas Central Public School began to organize for the biggest birthday party the school had ever seen.
-This marked the schools 125th birthday, and commemorated 125 years of continuous service to the community despite World Wars, fires, and various expansions.
+In 1981, the teachers and parents of the students of Dundas Central Public School began to organize the biggest birthday party the school had ever seen.
+This marked the school’s 125th anniversary and commemorated 125 years of continuous service to the community despite World Wars, fires, and various expansions.

 In 1987, the building was temporarily closed for renovations due to safety concerns, with the students taking classes in the previously closed building of the Dundas District High School.
 Following the upgrades and renovations, the school remains in operation as Dundas Central Elementary School, part of the Hamilton-Wentworth District School Board.